e3prom/rVRRPd/README.md

    * Virtual Router in daemon mode (`-m2`)

 # Development
-This project is still in **_early development_** stage and at this time, only support the Linux operating system.
-There is no stable API yet, configuration or even documentation.
-Please keep in mind that [`rVRRPd`](https://github.com/e3prom/rVRRPd) may not be fully interoperable with standard-compliant network equipments and may exhibit stability issues, therefore use at your own risks.
+This project is still in **_early development_** stage, and at this time, only supports the Linux operating system.
+There is no stable API, configuration or even documentation yet.
+Please keep in mind that [`rVRRPd`](https://github.com/e3prom/rVRRPd) may not be fully interoperable with standard-compliant network equipments and may also exhibit stability issues, therefore use at your own risks.

 ## Roadmap
 The current development roadmap for version 0.2.0 can be found [here](https://github.com/e3prom/rVRRPd/projects/2).

-# Requirements
+# Dependencies
  * A Linux 64-bits kernel (only Linux is currently supported).
- * [`Cargo`](https://doc.rust-lang.org/cargo/), which is not required but recommended to easily compile this project and all its dependencies.
+ * Rust's [`Cargo`](https://doc.rust-lang.org/cargo/), which is not required but recommended to easily compile this project and all its dependencies.
- * One or more Ethernet interface(s) (see [`conf/rvrrpd.conf`](conf/rvrrpd.conf) for a basic configuration example).
+ * One or more Ethernet interface(s), see [`conf/rvrrpd.conf`](conf/rvrrpd.conf) for a basic configuration example.
- * Root privileges, required to put interfaces in promiscuous mode, access raw sockets and to access kernel interfaces.
+ * Root privileges, required to put interfaces in promiscuous mode and access raw sockets.
- * [`libnl`](https://www.infradead.org/~tgr/libnl/) library for accessing the Linux netlink interface.
+ * The [`libnl`](https://www.infradead.org/~tgr/libnl/) library for accessing the netlink interface on Linux.

 # Build and run
 To quickly build a development version of [`rVRRPd`](https://github.com/e3prom/rVRRPd), first make sure you have the latest version of [`Cargo`](https://doc.rust-lang.org/cargo/) installed.
-The recommended steps are to first [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) Cargo, then the GNU Compiler Collection (GCC) toolchain and lastly the `libnl` development packages (including headers files), namely `libnl-3` and `libnl-route-3` on Debian and derivatives.
+The recommended steps are to first [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) Cargo, then the GNU Compiler Collection (GCC) toolchain and lastly the `libnl-3` development packages (including headers files), namely `libnl-3-dev` and `libnl-route-3-dev` on Debian and derivatives.

-To quickly build [`rVRRPd`](https://github.com/e3prom/rVRRPd), use the `cargo build --release` command:
+To quickly build the daemon executable, use the `cargo build --release` command:
 ```console
 $ cargo build --release
    Compiling libc v0.2.57